 Overriding the size of a single step

-pipelines: default: - step: script: - echo "All good things..." - step: size: 2x # Double resources applied. script: - echo "Come to those who wait."
+pipelines: default: - step: script: - echo "All good things..." - step: size: 2x # Double resources available for this step. script: - echo "Come to those who wait."

 Increasing the resources for an entire pipeline

-options: size: 2x pipelines: default: - step: name: Clone with more memory script: - echo "Clone all the things!"
+options: size: 2x pipelines: default: - step: name: Step with more memory script: - echo "I've got double the memory to play with!"

 Contains a list of commands that are executed in sequence.
 Scripts are executed in the order in which they appear in a step.
-We recommend that you move large scripts to a separate script file and call it the from bitbucket-pipelines.yml.
+We recommend that you move large scripts to a separate script file and call it from the

 Defines files to be shared from one step to a later step in your pipeline.
 Artifacts can be defined using glob patterns.